Developer(s) – Intelligent Systems

 Controls – 10/10

-Though the game introduces new elements to the Mario RPG series, the game poses no problems in terms of controls, as in essence; it functions on the same basic gameplay structure as the likes of Super Mario RPG and the original Paper Mario.
-It also makes some of the best use of the Wii U’s GamePad I’ve ever seen, as players use the GamePad to cycle through and select from their list of cards in order to attack enemies.
+Though the game introduces new elements to the Mario RPG series, the game poses no problems in terms of controls.
+In essence, it functions on the same basic gameplay structure as the likes of Super Mario RPG and the original Paper Mario.
+It also makes some of the best use of the Wii U’s GamePad I’ve ever seen.
+Players use the GamePad to cycle through and select from their list of cards in order to attack enemies.
 It’s also used to solve puzzles throughout the in-game world; mostly involving creating means of getting to otherwise unreachable areas.

 Lifespan – 9/10

-The game can easily be made to last 35-40 hours, which for both a Super Mario game and a Wii U game, is exceptional.
-Whilst I doesn’t quite live up to the average lifespan of an RPG, as many can be last to last over 100 hours, it will still provide players with hours upon hours of gameplay, as in addition to the main quest, there is also a plethora of different side quests to complete, such as collecting every card in the game, completing the rock, paper, scissor challenges and fulfilling the criteria listed on the lampposts of the main plaza.
+The game can easily be made to last 35-40 hours.
+Which for both a Super Mario game and a Wii U game, is exceptional.
+Whilst I don’t quite live up to the average lifespan of an RPG, as many can last over 100 hours, it will still provide players with hours upon hours of gameplay.
+In addition to the main quest, there is also a plethora of different side quests to complete.
+Such as collecting every card in the game, and completing the rock, paper, and scissor challenges.
+And fulfilling the criteria listed on the lampposts of the main plaza.

 Storyline – 6.5/10